PurdueECE264/2018SpringProblems/HW05/README.md

 works."
 If your program misses a semicolon and cannot compile, you will receive zero.
 Your score depends on what is submitted, nothing else.

+<strong>Do not print anything other than the required output (i.e., no debugging output, etc.). ifndef is used for grading.
+Please do not change it.</strong>

 This exercise will be graded as folows:
 1. `SortDatabaseByName()`: This function should sort the database by name in descending order using `qsort()`.